Copiums/Copium/README.md

 # Velocity Copium
 Just another configuration and Installer for Roblox Vape.
-THIS SHIT IS STILL IN BETA, MORE UPDATES TO COME.
-## a Configuration AND a collection of *good* render configs Of Vape V4
+## a Configuration AND a collection of *The BEST* vape configs Of Vape V4

 # IF YOU'RE INSTALLING VELOCITY: